 IMPORTANT

-Never operate the selector lever on the multiport valve with the pool pump running.
+Never run the selector lever on the multiport valve while the pool pump. is running

 Inside a pool multiport valve